Do you shred the tyres before processing?

 However, the process is conducted through heat.
 Heat is generated by burning the oil we produce which delivers an exhaust stream.
 That exhaust stream is cooled and washed so that any unburnt oil is condensed and retained within the system and any particulate matter is collected and removed and sent to the carbon collection area.
 The exhaust gas that is left is emitted to atmosphere and testing has shown this to be well below EPA limits.
 Oil burners of the type we use are available off the shelf around the world and are in use to heat large open spaces, warehouses, hot houses etc.

 How much oil is produced and how much used to fire the system?

 A ‘typical’ GDTC plant will produce 8 million litres of oil per year.
 From that production volume less than 4% is kept and used to provide heat to the system.

 How do I invest in GDTC?

 GDTC is at present an unlisted public company.
-For details on how to join the family please send an inquiry to email@example.com.
+For details on how to invest, please visit the Investment page.